Welcome to Preacher on the Plaza!

 Want to chat off?
 Just contact me.
 I’d love to meet you, really!

-Note: that any comments I share on this blog are solely my own and do not necessarily reflect the opinions of my denominations, the schools where I have degrees (Samford University or Duke Divinity School), my family members, my husband’s place of employment or all people of faith.
+Note: that any comments I share on this blog are solely my own and do not necessarily reflect the opinions of my denominations, the schools where I have degrees (Samford University or Duke Divinity School), my family members, or all people of faith.